rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/intro.md

 ## Prerequisties
 1. Access to Zeotap CDP.
 2. Write key obtained from a source created in Zeotap CDP.
+[How to obtain a write key?](./Configurations/writeKey)

 ## Getting Started